Brett-Kennedy/GermanTankProblem/README.md

 $$ \hat{N} = Max * {{k+1} \over k} -1 $$

 > Where Max is the *data maximum*, meaning the largest number among n<sub>1</sub>,...n<sub>k</sub>.
-This captures the intuitive idea that if we had observed only one value (k=1), we'd gues it to be about midway through the list on average, so we might htink to double it as a guess for the maximum.
+This captures the intuitive idea that if we had observed only one value (k=1), we'd gues it to be about midway through the list on average, so we might think to double it as a guess for the maximum.
 If we had observed two values, we'd imagine them to be roughly equally spaced on average, at positions around 1/3 and 2/3 of the total.
 So the larger of the two should be about two-thirds of the highest possible value, suggesting a guess of about Max * (3/2), etc.

 > This estimator happens to have the friendly property of being the minimum variance unbiased estimator (MVUE) for this parameter.